swiss-territorial-data-lab/proj-dqry/config/README.md

 * activate the virtual environment:

       source <dir_path>/[name of the virtual environment]/bin/activate

+* compile only to update dependencies or to add a new ones:

+      pip-compile requirements.in

 * install the required Python packages into the virtual environment: